 Gudrun Willett, Ph.D. has been studying people and society since 1998.

-Her work has centered on consumer and b to b based market research, education, migration, community building, and institutional culture.
+Gudrun’s work centers on consumer and b to b based market research, teaching and learning practices, migration, forms/systems of inequality, community building, and institutional cultures.
 She adroitly translates anthropological approaches into real-world solutions for diverse populations in the United States, Europe, and Latin America.

 Gudrun specializes in mixed-method research project design, administration, management, and analysis.
 She is highly skilled in a wide range of qualitative and quantitative research techniques, including: one-on-one interviews, ethnographic observation, survey design, and text analysis.